ampproject/amphtml/extensions/amp-user-notification/amp-user-notification.md

 ## Attributes

-**data-show-if-href** (optional)
+##### data-show-if-href (optional)

-When specified, AMP will make a [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) GET request with credentials to this URL to determine whether the notification should be shown.
+When specified, AMP will make a CORS GET request with credentials to the specified URL to determine whether the notification should be shown.
 AMP appends the `elementId` and `ampUserId` query string fields to the href provided on the `data-show-if-href` attribute (see [#1228](https://github.com/ampproject/amphtml/issues/1228) on why this is a GET instead of a POST).

 As a best practice to not let the browser cache the GET response values, you should add